changwn/scFEA/README.md

   --moduleGene_file MODULEGENE_FILE
                         The table contains genes for each module.
 We provide human and mouse two models in scFEA.
-For human model, please use module_gene_m171_vDec2020.csv which is
+For human model, please use module_gene_m168.csv which is
                         default.
-For mouse model, please use
-                        module_gene_mouse_m162.csv.
 All candidate moduleGene
                         files are provided in /data/ folder.
   --stoichiometry_matrix STOICHIOMETRY_MATRIX
                         The table describes relationship between compounds and modules.
 Each row is an intermediate metabolite and each column is metabolic module.
-For human model, please use cmMat_171.csv which is default.
-For mouse model, please use cmMat_mouse_c66_m162.csv.
-All
-                        candidate stoichiometry matrices are provided in
+For human model, please use cmMat_c70_m168.csv which is default.
+All candidate stoichiometry matrices are provided in
                         /data/ folder.
   --sc_imputation {True,False}